 In this, our second year of full-time housesitting, we have been lucky enough to secure quite a few longer term sits.
 Last week, for example, we were in the Peak District for a repeat sit with some animals we met last year.
 Then, starting Monday, we will be heading to the eastern end of Kent for another long stint.

 We knew, when we arranged both those sits, that there was a full 9 days between the end of one and the start of the next.
 It might seem daunting not knowing what to do between those house sits as you plan ahead.
 It’s not as scary as it might seem.
 We do not book paid accommodation until we are absolutely sure there is no other way to fill the gaps between housesits.

 Do not try to fill the whole gap

 The key thing when trying to fill full-time housesitting gaps is to be flexible.
 We do not necessarily try to fill the whole week if we have a week long gap.
-Set a search for the time period.
+Most housesitting sites let you set a search for the time period.
 Then check multiple times a day to see if if anything has popped up.